miltonbahia/Getting-and-Cleaning-Data/README.md

 The script performs the following processes:

 1 - Merges the training and the test sets to create one data set.
+    Following files list below:

+    - 'features_info.txt': Shows information about the variables used on the feature vector.
+    - 'features.txt': List of all features.
+    - 'activity_labels.txt': Links the class labels with their activity name.
+    - 'train/X_train.txt': Training set.
+    - 'train/y_train.txt': Training labels.
+    - 'test/X_test.txt': Test set.
+    - 'test/y_test.txt': Test labels.

 2 - Extracts only the measurements on the mean and standard deviation for each measurement.
 3 - Adds a column with the name of the activities
 4 - Appropriately labels the data set with descriptive variable names